by Taylor Wolfram, MS, RDN, LDN and Jack Norris, RD, LD

 - Research on Vegans

-- Collagen for Osteoarthritis and Skin Appearance
+- Collagen for Skin Appearance

 Introduction

 Collagen is a protein that makes up the connective tissue in animals, including humans.
-It helps provide structure for cartilage, tendons, blood vessels, bones, and skin.
-Collagen is made up of amino acids, most abundantly glycine, proline, and hydroxyproline.
+It provides structure for cartilage, tendons, blood vessels, bones, and skin.
 There are many different kinds of collagen.

 Research on Vegans